ibm-cloud-docs/direct-link/about.md

 * **Direct Link Exchange on Classic** allows customers to use an Exchange provider to deliver connectivity to their {{site.data.keyword.cloud_notm}}.
 An Exchange provider is a colocation or data center provider that is already connected to the {{site.data.keyword.cloud_notm}} network, by using multi-tenant, high capacity links (also known as a _network-to-network interface_, or NNI).
 Customers typically can purchase a virtual circuit at this provider, bringing connectivity at a reduced cost, because the physical connectivity from {{site.data.keyword.cloud_notm}} to the Exchange provider is in place already, shared among other customers.

-The {{site.data.keyword.cloud_notm}} Direct Link service is a routed, OSI Layer-3 service.
+The {{site.data.keyword.cloud_notm}} Direct Link on Classic service is a routed, OSI Layer-3 service.
 It offers a direct connection to the {{site.data.keyword.cloud_notm}} private network backbone, with low latency and speeds up to 10 Gbps.
-For increased flexibility in creating this Layer-3 connectivity, {{site.data.keyword.cloud_notm}} Direct Link enables customers to use:
+For increased flexibility in creating this Layer-3 connectivity, {{site.data.keyword.cloud_notm}} Direct Link on Classic enables customers to use:

 * Dual IP for remote hosts
 * NAT